 Our highly effective Guided Pathways process begins in Year 9.
 Students are guided into the most appropriate route to ensure the greatest chance of success pre- and post- 16.
 All students have a careers interview and a ‘Pathways Post 16' interview to ensure appropriate course and career choices.
 Full details about our curriculum is given in our Guided Pathways booklets which can be found in the Parents section.

 GCSE's: Art, Business Studies, Drama, French, Geography, German, History, Media Studies, Music, Physical Education, Religious Studies, Spanish, Computing, Science, Additional Science, Separate Science, Mathematics, English Language, English Literature, Textiles Technology, Resistant Materials, Electronics, Food Technology & Graphics.

-Other Qualifications at Key Stage 4: CoPE, BTEC 1st Childcare, BTEC 1st Performing Arts, BTEC 1st Sport, BTEC 1st Dance, ICT OCR National, ALAN Tests, AS Graphics, AS French & AS Economics.
+Other Qualifications at Key Stage 4: CoPE, BTEC 1st Childcare, BTEC 1st Performing Arts, BTEC 1st Dance, ICT OCR National, ALAN Tests.

 Assessing Without Levels